xuhuisheng/rocm-build/check/README.md

 * rccl
 * MIOpen

-Execte `sh check.sh`, will display version information of components.
+Execute `sh check.sh`, will display version information of components.

 On gfx803, rocSPARSE report `hipErrorNoBinaryForGpu`, so we know it has issues.